-This programme has been developed for ambitious people wishing to pursue a career within the equine industry.
+This course has been developed for ambitious people wishing to pursue a career within the equine industry.
 The Level 2 Diploma provides students with an excellent opportunity to develop a sound knowledge and understanding in horse care and or riding through a mix of practical, classroom and work-based study.
 This course allows for some flexibility in the units taken.
 Some units that may be taken dependent on the interest of the individual are below.

 - Undertake routine stable duties

 - Riding on the flat and over fences

 - Understand the principles of horse biology